This quick-start guide will walk you through the steps needed to turn single-language WordPress sites to multilingual, using WPML plugin.

-After you activate WPML plugin, you will see an invitation to start the setup wizard.
+After you activate WPML, you will see an invitation to start the setup wizard.
 The setup wizard will walk you through the steps you need to turn a single-language WordPress site into multilingual.

-First, choose the current language of the site.
+- Choose the current language of the site:

 Congratulations.
 Your site is now multilingual.
 From this moment, you can translate anything in the site.

 Now that your site has several languages, you can translate content.
 You will see a new column for languages, with the basic translation controls, when you edit pages, posts and custom types.

 Click on the + icons to add translations.